sanchitdilipjain/aws-workflow-studio/docs/index.md

                <img src="images/image9.png" class="inline" width="200" height="500"/>

-             vi.
+            vii.
 Search for a Wait state, drag and place it below the Pass state, name it as Wait State, set the wait time to 5 sec.

                <img src="images/image11.png" class="inline" width="700" height="400"/>